MoamenElbarqy/Bank_System/README.md

 # 🏦 BankSystem

 **BankSystem** developed using **Object-Oriented Programming (OOP) in C++**.
-This file-based project simulates real-world banking operations with a strong focus on **Account management, User management, Financial transactions and, Security By Saving The Passwords Encrypted and prevents access after three consecutive failed login attempts**.
+This project simulates real-world banking operations with a strong focus on **Account management, User management, Financial transactions**.
 The system ensures that users without the required permissions cannot perform restricted operations.
 ##  Notes